-Ready in a mere 20 minutes, this sole meunière recipe highlights the fish's delicate texture and flavor without overpowering them.
+Ready in 20 minutes, this sole meunière recipe highlights the fish's delicate texture and flavor without overpowering them.
+The brown butter sauce is exquisite!
+If you've never made this classic recipe before, you'll be surprised at how easy it is.

-That's why I love this simple, delicious sole meunière recipe that uses just a little butter and lemon to enhance the fish's naturally delicate flavor.
-It's delicious and easy to make, and you can keep it low-carb and gluten-free if you use almond flour.
+Sole is a mild fish with a delicate texture and flavor, so you shouldn't overwhelm it with lots of spices and ingredients.
+That's why I love this simple sole meunière recipe that uses just a little butter and lemon to enhance the fish.
+It's delicious and easy, and you can keep it low-carb and gluten-free by using almond flour.

 Ingredients